We Are Unable To Waive Any Of The Below Requirements For Any Applicant

 What if my Prerequisite and Science GPAs requirement is met, but my Cumulative Total GPA is just under 3.0?

 As a policy, the Emory & Henry College Master of Physician Assistant Studies program does not round-up any grades, including our own course examination scores and course GPAs.
 This also applies to prospective applicant cumulative science and prerequisite GPAs.
 However, if your cumulative undergraduate total GPA is below 3.0 on a 4.0 scale, and specifically only for the cumulative overall undergraduate GPA, we are mindful that some students do poorly in their freshman year but then excel in their remaining undergraduate years.
 Here in the PA Program, we view this as a sign of academic and emotional maturity.
 If you are such a student, and only once your application has been completed and verified by CASPA, you may email Dr. Richards ( ) and request that the Program evaluate your transcripts.
 If approved, the Program may then recalculate your overall GPA based on your Sophomore, Junior and Senior course grades at a 4-year college or university.
 Courses completed at a community college will not be included in this recalculation.
 It is important to understand that this is done on a case-by-case basis and the program decision regarding permitting the recalculation and the results of the recalculation are final and not open to consideration for appeal.
 Regardless of the outcome, all applicants must still have a cumulative prerequisite and cumulative science grade point average of 3.0 or higher as calculated by CASPA.

 Graduate Record Examination (GRE) Requirement

-- Candidates must submit GRE scores to CASPA as part of their application.
+- All candidates must submit official GRE scores to CASPA at time of their application.